 Driving back to my office I reflected on countless other business meals over the last few years which had turned into faith discussions, perhaps because of the simple act of making the Sign of the Cross and blessing the meal.
 I don’t know if I see this as courageous as much as following the call of Christ and the teachings of our Church.
 It is certainly food for thought and worthy of careful reflection.
 What would happen if everyone who reads this makes a simple commitment to make the Sign of the Cross and say a blessing over every meal from now on, regardless of our companions?
 How many incredible faith discussions would occur as a result of this simple and public act of faith?
 I could easily argue the other side and share the possible negative outcomes, but can we live as faithful Catholics if we are paralyzed by fear?
 The answer, I believe, is in the words of Jesus in the Gospel of Matthew 10:32-33: Everyone who acknowledges me before others I will acknowledge before my heavenly Father.
 But whoever denies me before others, I will deny before my heavenly Father.

 Editor’s Note: Would you like to learn more about integrating our Catholic faith with work?
-Randy Hain’s groundbreaking book, The Catholic Briefcase: Tools for Integrating Faith and Work (Liguori Publications) is available through Amazon and all Catholic bookstores!
+Randy Hain’s groundbreaking book, The Catholic Briefcase: Tools for Integrating Faith and Work (Liguori Publications) is available through Amazon and Catholic bookstores.
 All of Randy Hain’s books are available through Amazon.